Opinion | Bill Barr’s bogus investigations keep coming up short

 What if the president himself can’t stop obsessing over these conspiracy theories not because he’s a political genius whose attempts to turn the entire government into an arm of his campaign will soon be vindicated by revelations of horrifying Democratic misdeeds, but because he’s corrupt and deluded?

 No, that can’t be it.
 We just have to dig deeper, and the awful truth will be revealed.
-Some day.
+Someday.